google-deepmind/pycolab/FAQ.md

 `things['A'].curtain`.
 Note that this will only work for Drapes; Sprites don't express a curtain, only a (row, column) screen position under the `position` attribute.
 Hopefully this will be useful for locating an occluded sprite.

+### 3. What are the ways to get a game with top-down scrolling?

+There are two "official" ways to do top-down, egocentric scrolling (where the world appears to move around the player as they walk through it).

+If you have a world with a fixed-size, finite map, the easiest way is to program a pycolab game that renders the entire world as one giant observation, then to "crop" out a smaller observation centered on the player from each observation returned by `play()`.
+As the player moves, the cropped observation will follow along, giving the impression of scrolling.
+The `cropping` module provides some utility classes for this approach; the `better_scrolly_maze.py` and `tennnnnnnnnnnnnnnnnnnnnnnnis.py` examples show these classes in use.

+If you have a world with an "infinite-ish" map (for example, a game where the scenery generates itself just-in-time as the player moves through it), or any world where it would be impractical to render the entire world into one big observation, one alternative approach has the game entities communicate with each other about scrolling (e.g. "the game should scroll one row downward now") and then update their own appearances to match.
+This approach is much more complicated than the cropping technique, but also more flexible.
+The scrolling protocol module (`protocols/scrolling.py`) provides utilities for game entities to talk about scrolling through the Plot object; the `MazeWalker` Sprite and `Scrolly` Drape in the `prefab_parts/` modules work with the scrolling protocol out of the box; and the `scrolly_maze.py` example demonstrates this approach.